 To say that the life of the average Ethiopian athlete is challenging is an understatement.
 Global news stories of big race winners, Olympic medallists, record breakers and high prize money garner widespread attention in the media and influence tremendously the world’s impression of countries like Ethiopia and Kenya.
 However, it is not necessary to delve slightly deeper to realise that not only those successful

 Most elite Ethiopian athletes hail from humble rural backgrounds.
-Most drop out of school in their early teens in order to move to the city and pursue athletics, often with few (if any) urban connections and thus no support network.
+Most drop out of school in their early teens, sometimes moving to a larger town or city to pursue the sport.
+They usually have few (if any) urban connections and thus a weak or non-existent support network.
 Even fulfilling basic sporting needs are a huge challenge for them.
-These needs include being nurtured and encouraged by a professional coach, affording transportation to the wide variety of training locations, adequate housing, optimal nutrition, suitable clothing (especially shoes), regular massage… the list is long.
+These needs include being nurtured and encouraged by a professional coach, affording transportation to the wide variety of training locations, adequate housing, optimal nutrition, suitable clothing (especially affordable running shoes), regular massage… the list is long.

 We strive to achieve this by working with people of diverse skill sets to give structured training and mentoring in sports coaching, life planning and goal setting, massage, first aid, English language and other core skills.

 In turn, Run Africa Club members participate in community development by giving motivational talks and demonstrations in schools.
 This provides students with a broadened understanding of athletics and training, inspiring them to take up athletics.

 The ultimate goal of Run Africa’s social contribution is to produce athletes who are educated, independent and successful in their lives, and who thereby feel fulfilled and motivated to contribute the most that they can to society.
 If you are interested in supporting our work with any kind of donation, sponsorship or patronage, please contact us.